-Giving feedback and constructive criticism, raising concerns about work performance, disciplining or dismissing an employee, are not bullying if they are done in a reasonable way.
+Giving feedback and constructive criticism, raising concerns about work performance, disciplining or dismissing an worker, are not bullying if they are done in a reasonable way.

 What to do about bullying

-If you think you are being bullied at work, keep a record of what is happening and if possible, talk to your manager or supervisor, or a Human Resources officer, union representative or a contact person.
+If you think you are being bullied at work, keep a record of what is happening and if possible, talk to your manager or supervisor, or a Human Resources officer, union representative or a workplace health and safety contact person.
 If you can't do this, or if the problem isn't solved in the workplace, contact SafeWork SA for advice.

-From 1 January 2014, workers (including employees, contractors, apprentices or volunteers) may also apply to the Fair Work Commission for an order to stop workplace bullying.
+Workers (including employees, contractors, apprentices or volunteers) may also apply to the Commonwealth Fair Work Commission for an order to stop workplace bullying.
 Contact the Fair Work Commission to find out more.
-Note that complaints to the Fair Work Commission require that there is a risk that you will continue to be bullied at work.

 If the bullying involves physical abuse or threats, criminal laws may apply.